-In the grounds, the school has a hard-surface area, a grassed area for play, a wooden gazebo and a heated swimming pool.
-There is also an activity trail on a safety bark surface and a wildlife pond.
+In the grounds, the school has a hard-surface area and a grassed area for play, a wooden gazebo and a heated swimming pool.
+There is also an activity trail on an artificial grass surface and a wildlife area with a pond.